-It’s February and—whatever sport you practice—in the last three months you’ve probably wrapped up last year’s events, taken a small break, and then returned to training, dreaming about those upcoming races and the improvements you’ll make on last year’s achievements.
+It’s early in the season and—whatever sport you practice—in the last three months you’ve probably wrapped up last year’s events, taken a small break, and then returned to training, dreaming about those upcoming races and the improvements you’ll make on last year’s achievements.

 As a coach, I read comments like this every morning at this time of year.
 Heck, I’ve thought these thoughts before myself, and have sent those same worried messages to my coach: Hey man, the run went OK, but I’m so much slower than I used to be.
 I used to run 7:00/mile for my easy runs.
 Now that pace feels really hard.
 6:00/mile used to be an easy track pace.
 Now it’s my all-out pace.
 Are we doing something wrong?
 Maybe we need to do more?

 Two different processes result in the kind of desperation outlined above, one physical and the other mental.
 The physical process is the simple and established process of de-training and then re-entering training, and the second, mental process is called magical thinking.
 I’ll go through each, and provide athletes and coaches a toolkit for dealing with the combined effects of these processes.

 De-training is part of development

 Your coach made you take a break at the end of last season, right?
 Or maybe you knew you needed a break after a really tough year.
 I’ve been dealing with a grouchy and intractable left hip/SI joint/hamstring/sciatic nerve/calf/ankle for a while, now, and at the end of the season I eagerly awaited some time off from training.

 Over four weeks following my final race I did as little as possible from a triathlon perspective, other than performing my physical therapy as if it were daily prayer.
 I went for a couple of swims, and twice bike-commuted to the pool where I run Masters practice.